With locations throughout Augusta and at satellite campuses in Athens, Albany, Rome

 Opened in 1991, Christenberry Fieldhouse houses 11 of the Augusta Jaguars’ 13 competition

 sports.
-In addition to housing all administrative and support staff for the Augusta University Department of Athletics, CFH also houses the College of Education’s Kinesiology and Health Science Department.
+In addition to housing all administrative and support staff for the Augusta University Department of Athletics, CFH also houses the College of Education’s Department of Kinesiology.
 The Forest Hills Campus, on which CFH is located, also houses a full-size golf course,

 baseball, softball and soccer fields and serves as the home of the Jaguars’ nationally

 Our campus libraries, the Robert B. Greenblatt, M.D.
 Library on the Health Sciences Campus and the Reese Library on the Summerville Campus, provide comprehensive information resources and services